wamdam/backy2/docs/source/quickstart.rst

 However, instead of changing this option, you can simply use the ``--force``::

-    $ backy2 rm 8fd42f1a-2364-11e7-8594-00163e8c0370 --force
+    $ benji rm 8fd42f1a-2364-11e7-8594-00163e8c0370 --force
-        INFO: $ /usr/bin/backy2 rm 8fd42f1a-2364-11e7-8594-00163e8c0370 --force
+        INFO: $ /usr/bin/benji rm 8fd42f1a-2364-11e7-8594-00163e8c0370 --force
         INFO: Removed backup version 8fd42f1a-2364-11e7-8594-00163e8c0370 with 10 blocks.
-        INFO: Backy complete.
+        INFO: Benji complete.

-backy2 stores each block in the backup target (i.e. filesystem, s3, ...) once.
+Benji stores each block in the backup target (i.e. filesystem, s3, ...) once.
 If it encounters another block on the backup source with the same checksum [1]_, it will only write metadata which refers to the same backup target block.

-So if a backup is deleted, backy2 needs to check if all references to each block are gone.
-So backy2 can't just simply wipe all blocks from a removed backup version.
+So if a backup is deleted, Benji needs to check if all references to each block are gone.
+So Benji can't just simply wipe all blocks from a removed backup version.

 As this is a resource-intensive task, it's separated into a special command::

-    $ backy2 cleanup
+    $ benji cleanup
-        INFO: $ /usr/bin/backy2 cleanup
+        INFO: $ /usr/bin/benji cleanup
         INFO: Cleanup-fast: Cleanup finished.
 0 false positives, 0 data deletions.
-        INFO: Backy complete.
+        INFO: Benji complete.

 As you can see, nothing has been deleted.
-The reason for this is that backy2 is prepared to be used in parallel (backups during restores during scrubs).
+The reason for this is that Benji is prepared to be used in parallel (backups during restores during scrubs).
-On some edges (and this is one), it has timeouts to let data which might be in the flow or in caches settle.
+There are edge cases where blocks might just be in the process of being referenced, so the cleanup command only considers blocks for deletion when they have been on the candidate list for a certain time.

-For cleanup this timeout is 1 hour.
+For cleanup this time is 1 hour.
 So you can now wait for 1 hour and repeat, or you can use the alternative cleanup option (``-f``) which will ignore this timeout.
-However be warned (also shown when doing a ``backy2 cleanup --help``):
+However be warned (also shown when doing a ``benji cleanup --help``):

     ..
-NOTE:: A full cleanup must not be run parallel to ANY other backy jobs. backy2 will prevent you from doing this by creating a global lock on the backup server.
+NOTE:: A full cleanup must not be run parallel to ANY other Benji jobs.
+        Benji will prevent you from doing this by creating a global lock on the backup server.